KHan-UJS/SSL/README.md

 # Deep semi-supervised learning for medical image segmentation: A review
-Our code will be released soon
+Our code will be released soon.